March on Washington: 2021 Voting Rights and D.C. Statehood March

 On August 28, 2021, a march calling for voting rights and statehood for Washington D.C. was held in Washington D.C on the 58th anniversary of the March on Washington.
 Though the numbers in the march permit revealed that 100,000 people were expected to attend, it was estimated that only 50,000 people attended.
 However, the smaller crowd size did match the National Action Network's earlier estimate.
 Among the speakers were Martin Luther King III, his wife and Drum Major Institute president Arndrea Waters King, daughter Yolanda, National Action Network leader Rev. Al Sharpton and Washington D.C.
 Mayor Muriel Bowser.
 Other speakers at the event included Democratic U.S. Representatives Joyce Beatty, of Ohio, Terri Sewell, of Alabama, Sheila Jackson Lee and Al Green, both of Texas, and Mondaire Jones, of New York; NAACP president Derrick Johnson; and Philonise Floyd, activist and brother of George Floyd.

+2023 60th Anniversary March

+On August 26, 2023, a march was held in Washington D.C on the 60th anniversary of the March on Washington.
+Organizers include Martin Luther King III, his wife and Drum Major Institute president Arndrea Waters King, daughter Yolanda and National Action Network leader Rev. Al Sharpton.
+Tens of thousands of people gathered for a five-hour program that featured dozens of speakers.

 Analysis

 In 2013, the Economic Policy Institute launched a series of reports around the theme of "The Unfinished March".
 These reports analyze the goals of the original march and assess how much progress has been made.
 They echo the message of Randolph and Rustin that civil rights cannot transform people's quality of life unless accompanied by economic justice.
 They contend that many of the March's primary goals—including housing, integrated education, and widespread employment at living wages—have not been accomplished.
 They further argued that although legal advances were made, black people still live in concentrated areas of poverty ("ghettoes"), where they receive inferior education and suffer from widespread unemployment.

-Dedrick Muhammad of the NAACP writes that racial inequality of income and homeownership have increased since 1963 and worsened during the recent Great Recession.
+Dedrick Muhammad of the NAACP writes that racial inequality of income and homeownership have increased since 1963 and worsened during the Great Recession.